 - Advanced security features

-For commands how to run it and parameters it takes.
+- SYNOPSIS: For commands, how to run it, and the parameters it takes.
 For functions, a list of the parameters it takes and which header file contains its definition.

-A detailed description of command or function we are searching for.
+- DESCRIPTION: A detailed description of the command or function we are searching for.

-This section will have a list of related commands or functions.
+- SEE ALSO: This section will list related commands or functions.